Distance Education Tips

 Doodle.com is an online scheduling tool that allows a meeting organizer to poll group members on their available times to narrow down workable options.

 Infographics can also be used for presentations.
-Check out Canva for infographics templates.
+Check out Canva for infographic and slide templates.
+Design compelling infographics with Canva.

-Try TechSmith Capture, a free alternative to SnagIt, to create basic screenshots and screen recordings.
+TechSmith Capture, a free alternative to SnagIt, creates basic screenshots and screen recordings.

-Create quizzes, flashcards, and interactive diagrams with Quizlet
+Create quizzes, flashcards, and interactive diagrams with Knowt

 Use Google Docs’ Voice Typing feature for organizing your thoughts or creating a quick transcript for a speech or presentation.
 To access this feature in Google Docs, click Tools and Voice Typing.
 A microphone icon will appear.